acgetchell/mundus-atrox/src/journals/second.md

 These strange Undead puff blinding clouds of ash when hit.
 Worse, they seem resistant to swords, arrows, and even *Calmul*'s breath weapon.
-They likewise take no notice of charms or enchantments, but *Orky* has success with her mace, *CoralKing* with his headbutts, and *Geral* with a makeshift club. *Actias* and *Wulrif*'s spells likewise affect the monsters. *Benjamin*, *Steve*, and *Skolg*, equipped with only slashing and piercing weapons, guard *Yeemik* to ensure he doesn't run off in the confusion.
+They likewise take no notice of charms or enchantments, but *Orky* has success with her mace, *CoralKing* with his headbutts, and *Geral* with a makeshift club. *Actias* and *Wulrif*'s spells likewise affect the monsters. *Benjamin*, *Steve*, and *Skolg*, equipped with only slashing and piercing weapons, guard *Yeemik* to ensure he doesn't run off in the Confusion.
 *Sildar* yells out that these are "Ash Zombies".

 The Ash Zombies go down very hard, but eventually they do go down.